 Click here for more information.

-ADvancing States is partnering with USAging and NCOA on these vaccine initiatives by providing technical assistance and serving as a lead resource to those states without Area Agencies on Aging.
+ADvancing States is partnering with USAging and NCOA on these vaccine initiatives.

 Aging And Disability Vaccination Collaborative, USAging

-With $75 million in funding from ACL, USAging has established the Aging and Disability Vaccination Collaborative to distribute funding to enable organizations across the aging and disability networks to perform an array of COVID-19 and influenza vaccination promotion activities.
+With $75 million in funding from ACL, USAging has established the Aging and Disability Vaccination Collaborative (ADVC) to distribute funding to enable organizations across the aging and disability networks to perform an array of COVID-19 and influenza vaccination promotion activities.
 Organizations selected for funding will host or partner with organizations to provide community vaccine clinics for the updated COVID-19 vaccine or flu vaccine, provide in-home vaccinations, provide transportation to vaccination sites, and will conduct outreach and education to older adults and people with disabilities among other activities.
+USAging’s ADVC is working with 1,600 grantees and partners, including a State Unit on Aging, Area Agencies on Aging, Centers for Independent Living, and other community organizations.

 COVID-19 and Influenza Vaccine Uptake Initiative, NCOA

-With $50 million in funding from ACL, NCOA recently awarded grants to over 165 community-based organizations to conduct tailored outreach, host vaccine clinics, and offer services to help older adults and people with disabilities get the latest COVID-19 booster and flu vaccine.
-Grantees are located in 37 states, Washington, D.C., and Puerto Rico, and range from senior centers to state and local health departments to community clinics serving diverse populations.
+With $50 million in funding from ACL, NCOA recently awarded grants to over 180 community-based organizations and 150 senior centers to conduct tailored outreach, host vaccine clinics, and offer services to help older adults and people with disabilities get the latest COVID-19 booster and flu vaccine.
+Grantees are located in 38 states, Washington, D.C., and Puerto Rico, and range from senior centers to state and local health departments to community clinics serving diverse populations.
 See NCOA's website for a list of awardees.